Board of Trustees

 Megan Riehl, PsyD

-Dr. Megan Riehl is a key opinion leader in the field of psychogastroenterology.
 She is an Associate Professor of Medicine at the University of Michigan.
-In her clinical practice she offers state of the art care to those with digestive conditions.
+In her clinical practice she offers state-of-the-art care to those with digestive conditions.
 She is the clinical program director of GI Behavioral Health at Michigan Medicine where she has a full-time clinical practice, leads GI behavioral health trainings and provides peer consultation.
-She also holds several leadership positions within Michigan Medicine committed to the areas of diversity, equity, inclusion and wellbeing.
-Dr. Riehl is passionate about developing innovative educational programming to improve access to integrative care for patients with GI conditions.
-She serves as the Director of Behavioral Health Services and Support for GI OnDemand, a joint venture with Gastro Girl, INC and the American College of Gastroenterology.
-In this leadership role she develops programming with nationwide gastroenterology experts across subspecialties to innovate and improve access to care for patients with gastrointestinal conditions.
+She also holds several leadership positions within Michigan Medicine committed to the areas of wellbeing and professional development.
+Dr. Riehl is passionate about developing innovative educational programming to improve access to integrative care for patients with GI conditions and serves in several consultation roles to advance this mission.

-Dr. Riehl is an actively involved member of various professional GI organizations including the Crohn’s and Colitis Foundation, the Rome Foundation and the American College of Gastroenterology.
+Dr. Riehl is an actively involved member of various professional GI organizations and is a member of the national board of trustees with the Crohn’s and Colitis Foundation.
 She is recognized as a Fellow with the American Gastroenterological Association.
-Her research and clinical expertise have led to several peer-reviewed publications, book chapters, invited commentaries and a new co-authored book titled Mind Your Gut: The Science-based, Whole-body Guide to Living Well with IBS available in March 2024.
+Her research and clinical expertise have led to several peer-reviewed publications, book chapters, invited commentaries and a co-authored book titled Mind Your Gut: The Science-based, Whole-body Guide to Living Well with IBS.
 She has been invited to speak internationally about her areas of expertise as well as on Sirius XM Doctor Radio, NPR and several well-known podcasts and television.
-Together with world renowned, digestive health expert Kate Scarlata, she has launched The Gut Health Podcast where these enthusiastic health care advocates discuss all aspects of gut health with other leading experts in the field.
+Together with world renowned, digestive health expert Kate Scarlata, she co-hosts The Gut Health Podcast where these enthusiastic health care advocates discuss all aspects of gut health with other leading experts in the field.
 When it comes to self-care, Dr. Riehl loves to hop on the Peloton for classes featuring 90s and 2000s rap or get outside for fresh air and adventures with her family.

 Andrew Stern